nazar-pc/ronion/spec.md

 #### Address
 Address format is defined by application and MUST have constant length.

+#### Re-wrapping
+Re-wrapping a process of applying bitwise XOR.
+Wrapping and unwrapping are exactly the same bitwise XOR operations, so they will be often called re-wrapping for simplicity.

+When initiator sends encrypted data to the last node in routing path it wraps encrypted data multiple times and each node in routing path unwraps it before encrypted data reach responder.
+When some node sends data to initiator, it will wrap encrypted data, each node in the routing path will also wrap encrypted data and initiator will eventually unwrap data necessary number of times.

+Re-wrapping doesn't have any integrity check and relies on authenticated encryption, the only purpose of re-wrapping is to hide encrypted data from limited observer that controls more than 1 node on the rouging path (encrypted will look differently on each segment of the routing path).

 #### Encryption
 `{}` means data are encrypted (as the result of consuming `CREATE_REQUEST` and `CREATE_RESPONSE` and establishing corresponding encryption keys) and current node is capable of encrypting and/or decrypting it.
 MAC is assumed to be present after encrypted data, but not shown explicitly.

+NOTE: data are always wrapped at least once after encryption and need to be unwrapped before decryption!

 #### Data structure notation
 `[]` is used to specify a distinct piece of raw data (encrypted if placed under `{}`).